Fluctuation-induced giant magnetoresistance in charge-neutral graphene

 The Johnson-Nyquist noise associated with the intrinsic conductivity of the electron liquid, induces fluctuations of the electron density in charge-neutral graphene devices.
 In the presence of external electric and magnetic fields, the fluctuations of charge density and electric current induce a fluctuating hydrodynamic flow.
 We show that the resulting advection of charge produces a fluctuation contribution to the macroscopic conductivity of the system, $\sigma_{\mathrm{fl}}$, and develop a quantitative theory of $\sigma_{\mathrm{fl}}$.
 At zero magnetic field, $\sigma_{\mathrm{fl}}$ diverges logarithmically with the system size and becomes rapidly suppressed at relatively small fields.
 This results in giant magnetoresistance of the system.

 It has been appreciated since the pioneering work of Gurzhi~\cite{Gurzhi:1968} that charge transport in high-mobility conductors at finite temperature involves the hydrodynamic flow of the electron liquid.
-In the hydrodynamic regime, the resistance of the system is determined by the viscosity and thermal conductivity of the electron liquid (see, e.g., the reviews \cite{Spivak:2010,NGMS:2017,Lucas:2018,Schmalian:2020,Narozhny:2022,Scaffidi:2024}, as well as Refs. \cite{Andreev:2011,Levchenko:2017}).
+The hydrodynamic regime is realized in the range of temperatures and sample purities, in which the momentum relaxation length caused by electron-impurity and electron-phonon scattering exceeds the relaxation length due to momentum conserving electron-electron collisions.
+In this case, the resistance of the system is determined by the viscosity and thermal conductivity of the electron liquid (see, e.g., the reviews \cite{Spivak:2010,NGMS:2017,Lucas:2018,Schmalian:2020,Narozhny:2022,Scaffidi:2024}, as well as Refs. \cite{Andreev:2011,Levchenko:2017}).

 An important exception to the coupling between charge transport and hydrodynamic flow occurs in compensated conductors, such as graphene at charge neutrality.
 In this case, the hydrodynamic flow of the charge-neutral electron liquid corresponds to the flow of heat, while the electric current is mediated by the intrinsic conductivity of the liquid \cite{Mishchenko:2007,Kashuba:2008,Fritz:2008}.
 Because of this, the macroscopic conductivity extracted from transport measurements at charge neutrality is typically interpreted as the intrinsic conductivity of the electron liquid \cite{Kim:2007,Du:2008,Chen:2008,Stormer:2008,Mayorov:2012,Crossno:2016,Morpurgo:2017,Gallagher:2019}.